San Bernardino Water Quality at a Glance

 Is San Bernardino Water Safe to Drink?

-Meets Federal Standards, Some Concerns Remain – San Bernardino water complies with federal standards but contains multiple contaminants including arsenic, chromium-6, and disinfection byproducts.
-The city draws from the Bunker Hill Basin aquifer and imports State Water Project water.
-Key concerns include trihalomethanes (cancer-causing disinfection byproducts), naturally occurring arsenic, and chromium-6.
-The Newmark Groundwater Contamination site affects parts of the region with volatile organic compounds.
+Meets Federal Standards, Some Concerns Remain — San Bernardino water complies with federal standards but EWG data (2013–2024) identifies 10 contaminants exceeding health guidelines out of 36 detected, including arsenic, chromium-6, and trihalomethanes.
+The city draws primarily from the Bunker Hill Basin aquifer and supplements with imported State Water Project water.
+The Newmark Groundwater Contamination site also affects parts of the region with volatile organic compounds.
+A reverse osmosis filter is strongly recommended for drinking water.

 ⚠️ Key Concerns for San Bernardino Residents

-- Disinfection Byproducts: Trihalomethanes (THMs) including chloroform, bromodichloromethane, and bromoform detected; formed during chlorine treatment
+- Disinfection Byproducts: Trihalomethanes (THMs) including chloroform, bromodichloromethane, and bromoform detected above EWG health guidelines; formed during chlorine treatment

-- Heavy Metals: Arsenic and chromium-6 (hexavalent chromium) present at levels exceeding health guidelines; both are known carcinogens
+- Heavy Metals: Arsenic and chromium-6 (hexavalent chromium) present at levels exceeding health guidelines set by California OEHHA; both are known carcinogens

-- Groundwater Contamination: Newmark site affects 8-square-mile area with volatile organic compounds including PCE and TCE
+- Groundwater Contamination: The Newmark Superfund site affects an 8-square-mile area with volatile organic compounds including PCE and TCE from historical industrial activity

 - Mixed Water Sources: Combination of local groundwater and imported State Water Project water; quality varies by source and season

-Read the full report below for detailed analysis, city-specific data, and actionable recommendations for San Bernardino residents.
+Read the full report below for detailed analysis, 2026 data, and actionable recommendations for San Bernardino residents.
+You can also check our live boil water notices tracker for any active alerts in your area.

-San Bernardino – California – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+San Bernardino – California – Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety Across Your City

 Latest Testing Results

-- EPA Compliance: For the latest quarter assessed by the U.S. EPA (April 2024 – June 2024), San Bernardino’s tap water was in compliance with federal health-based drinking water standards, though meeting federal standards does not guarantee the water meets the latest health guidelines.
+- EPA Compliance: For the latest quarter assessed by the U.S. EPA (April 2024 – June 2024), San Bernardino’s tap water was in compliance with federal health-based drinking water standards.
+However, meeting federal standards does not guarantee the water meets the latest health guidelines, and legal limits have not been updated in nearly 20 years.

 Water Sources

-- Bunker Hill Groundwater Basin: Primary source located in the northwestern portion of the city, shared with over 20 other local public and private water suppliers serving the greater region.
+- Bunker Hill Groundwater Basin: The primary source, shared with more than 20 other local public and private water suppliers in the greater Inland Empire region.
+Naturally recharged by mountain snowmelt and rainfall.

-- State Water Project: Supplemental imported water from Northern California helps replenish local groundwater basins and provides system reliability during drought conditions.
+- State Water Project: Imported water from Northern California supplements local groundwater, providing system reliability during drought conditions and assisting with basin recharge.

-- Disinfection Systems: Chlorine disinfection is used throughout the distribution system, though this process creates disinfection byproducts including trihalomethanes that have been detected in the water supply.
+- Disinfection Byproducts: Chlorine disinfection is used throughout the distribution system.
+This process creates disinfection byproducts — including trihalomethanes — that have been detected above EWG health guidelines in the water supply.

-- Distribution System: Water distributed through multiple pressure zones with reservoirs providing storage capacity throughout the San Bernardino service area.
+- Distribution System: Water is distributed through multiple pressure zones with reservoirs providing storage throughout the SBMWD service area.

-- Ongoing Improvements: The utility continues to invest in infrastructure modernization and treatment technologies to address emerging contaminants and maintain compliance with evolving regulations.
+- Ongoing Investment: The utility continues to invest in infrastructure modernisation and treatment upgrades to address emerging contaminants including PFAS, and to meet evolving state and federal regulations.

 Recommendations for San Bernardino Residents